patricktokeeffe/wheatpile-emissions-scoping/doc/data.md

 * Record interval: 1 minute (closed left, labeled right &rarr; 10:25:00-10:25:59 is labeled 10:26:00)
 * Aggregation: either average (Avg), median (Med), minimum (Min) or point-sample (Smp) as appropriate (*see 4th header row*)
+    * standard deviation of wind direction (`csat3b_std_wnd_dir`) is calculated using the Yamartino algorithm, which complies with EPA guidelines for use with straight-line Gaussian dispersion models to model plume transport (*WindVector, CRBasic Program Reference for CR1000.Std.32.
+Campbell Scientific Inc.*)

 | Column name          | Units  | Description                   |
 |----------------------|--------|-------------------------------|